benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

         {

          # whether to use the wrapper entity controls.
+With new minecraft versions, these are largely unnecessary and better done with the Gamerules.

             "enable-entity-controls": False,